SkoolNotes/Taproot/2020BIO101/KBhBIO101Viruses.md

 To see more about this, head on over to [[KBhBIO101ViralInfection]].
 This is important and cool.

 ## Viral Genetic Shift + Viral Genetic Drift
-Viruses modulate themselves, which make them particularly hard to deal with
+Viruses modulate themselves, which make them particularly hard to deal with as their DNA may change every so often to the bewilderment of the immune system.

+There are two ways by which this happens — genetic Shift and Genetic Drift.
+See [[KBhBIO101ViralGeneticModulation]]